952-841-2345

 You may be a good candidate for a DRG stimulator if any of the following applies to you:

-• You are experiencing chronic pain in the feet, arms, legs, or groin
+• You are experiencing chronic pain in the feet, legs, ankles, knees, hips, pelvis, or groin

 • Previous therapy and treatment for this pain have been unsuccessful